defold/doc/docs/en/manuals/ai-agents.md

 * The [LLM documentation index](https://defold.com/llms.txt) links to official manuals, API namespaces, and examples.
 * The [full LLM documentation](https://defold.com/llms-full.txt) supports offline search and local indexing.

 Retrieve only the relevant pages for the task.
 It is recommended to use the full combined document for offline indexing or [Retrieval-Augmented Generation (RAG)](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) only.
-Again, the complete file should not normally be included in every model request in order to save on tokens and don't pollute the context with unnecessary informations.
+Again, the complete file should not normally be included in every model request in order to save on tokens and don't pollute the context with unnecessary information.

 ## Bounded change and verification loops